aldidwiki/Kontak/README.md

 # Kontak
-Simple app using Restful API
+Simple CRUD app using Restful API

-This app use Retrofit https://github.com/square/retrofit to parse the JSON
+This app is based on Android using MVP architecture